I posted a survey on Twitter a few weeks ago;

 One means, make it and forget, the other means a better user experience.

 But like a good survey, a good form should only ask the very bare minimum to get the request going.
-If 80% of the requests for a complicated item are in favor of one type of response, I’d argue, you should either assume every request is for that option, or make a seperate item for the other option.
+If 80% of the requests for a complicated item are in favor of one type of response, I’d argue, you should either assume every request is for that option, or make a separate item for the other option.

 That makes so many more thing to maintain ( I hear my self asking ).
 Well, if you keep it, the item is more complex.
 Therefor it’s less likely to get filled out, or users will more likely dislike the process of putting that data in.
 Lets look at a real-world example.